 What is a database?

 A database is a piece of software that allows the storage and systematic use of digital information, in other words: data persistence.
+As opposed to mere caching, data is reliably stored and available to work with unless actively deleted.
 A database typically allows developers to store, access, search, update, query, and otherwise manipulate data in the database via a developer language or API.
 These types of operations are done within an application, in the background, typically hidden from end users.
 Many applications need a database as part of their technology stack.
 The most typical database operations are CRUD: Create, Read, Update, Delete.

 What are the major types of databases?